Over-the-Air Computation with Multiple Receivers: A Space-Time Approach: Problem Formulation and Algorithm Design

 Clearly, the latter is an instance of matrix factorization problems.
 However, in this form it is not much tractable due to the highly non-convex hard constraint~\eqref{eq:constraint1}.
 Instead, we consider the penalized version

-where $\lambda > 0$ is a regularization parameter.
-Now we have convex constraints, but nonconvex objective function.
+where $\lambda > 0$ is a regularization parameter.\footnote{The solution to this penalized problem cannot guarantee that the unbiasedness condition in \eqref{eq:constraint1} is satisfied.
+However, in simulation results we will show that this will not significant affect the MSE.} Now we have convex constraints, but nonconvex objective function.
 However, this type of problems is known to be tractable by standard first-order methods \cite{gillis2020nonnegative}.

 As we have simple convex constraints and differentiable objective, we could apply the projected gradient method.
 Note that the orthogonal projection onto this constraint is defined as $\Pi(\mathbf{P}) = \left[\Pi_{B(\sqrt{C_i})}(\mathbf{p_i})\right]_{i\in\mathcal{S}}$, which is the projection of $i$-th column of $\mathbf{P}$ onto the ball $B(\sqrt{C_i})$.
 However, the projected gradient method requires the step size as an input parameter.
 In our case, it is non-trivial since the gradient of the objective function is not Lipschitz continuous.
-For this reason, we apply the adaptive version of the projected gradient descent method from~\cite{adgd}.
-The details of the developed algorithm are described in Algorithm~\ref{alg:main-1}.
+For this reason, we apply the adaptive version of the projected gradient descent method from~\cite{adgd}.\footnote{Note that the method we use is theoretically sound only in the convex case.
+The problem we consider is a particular case of the matrix factorization problem, and although it is nonconvex, first-order optimization methods can solve such kind of problems successfully.} The details of the developed algorithm are described in Algorithm~\ref{alg:main-1}.